 Allison Summers KC

-She has extensive experience of dealing with defendants with mental health problems and other behavioural problems such as Asperger’s Syndrome, Autism and Attention Deficit Hyperactivity Disorder (ADHD) as well as other psychiatric illnesses.
+She has extensive experience of dealing with vulnerable defendants with mental health problems and other behavioural conditions including Aspergers, Autism and Attention Deficit Hyperactivity Disorder (ADHD).

-Solicitors often go to Allison where there are difficult or unusual features in a case.
-She has a wealth of knowledge when it comes to identifying and instructing appropriate experts.
-She draws on her experience as an Assistant Coroner to undertake cases involving extensive or complex medical issues and has undertaken several cases of homicide where medical causation has been an issue.
+When necessary, Allison can draw on her skill as an Assistant Coroner to undertake cases involving extensive or complex medical issues and has appeared in several cases of homicide where medical causation has been an issue.